byu-cs-260-spring-2019/lab-5-photo-bomb-victoria-skylan/README.md

 # Lab 5: Photo Bomb

-In this assignment, you will build an entire web application, using Vue CLI for the front end and Node, Express, and Mongo on the back end.
+In this assignment, you will build an entire web application, using Vue CLI for the front end and Node, Express, and Firebase Firestore on the back end - including incorporating user authentication.

 ## Starting the Lab